On the Power of the Weisfeiler-Leman Test for Graph Motif Parameters

-\begin{proof}[Proof Sketch] For our proof we show that a recent breakthrough result by \cite{roberson} holds also in the labeled case.
+We say that $\cal F$ is {\em labeled homomorphism-distinguishing closed}, if $\mathsf{homclosure}(\mathcal{F}) = \cal F$.
+A recent paper by Neuen establishes that the class of all (unlabeled) graphs of treewidth at most $k$ is labeled homomorphism-distinguishing closed \citep{DBLP:journals/corr/abs-2304-07011}.
+As we establish next, this extends to the labeled setting.
+Here we denote by $\mathcal{LT}_k$ the class of all labeled graphs of treewidth at most $k$. \begin{lemma} Fix $k > 0$.
+The class $\mathcal{LT}_k$ is labeled homomorphism-distinguishing closed. \end{lemma} \begin{proof}[Proof Sketch] For our proof we show that a recent breakthrough result by \cite{roberson} holds also in the labeled case.
 The result depends on the notion of {\em weak oddomorphisms} which, roughly speaking, are a particular kind of homomorphism that satisfies additional constraints (see \Cref{kwltech} for details).
 To simplify the presentation, we actually only show that Roberson's result holds for \emph{edge-labeled} graphs, i.e., those labeled graphs where all vertices have the same label.
 We then show that this is enough and that we can lift the homomorphism-distinguishing closedness from the edge-labeled case to the general labeled case.

 Formally, we show the labeled analogue of \cite[Theorem 6.2]{roberson}.
 Namely, that every class of labeled graphs $\mathcal{F}$ that satisfies the following two closure properties is also labeled homomorphism-distinguishing closed. \begin{enumerate*}[label=(\arabic*)] \item If $F \in \mathcal{F}$, and $F$ has a weak oddomorphism into $G$, then $G \in \mathcal{F}$. \item $\mathcal{F}$ is closed under restriction to connected components and disjoint union. \end{enumerate*} Once we have established that the theorem still holds, we show that both properties are satisfied by $\mathcal{LT}_k$.
 For the first, in particular, we can build on parts of Neuen's argument for the unlabeled graph case.
 The second property is a well known property of treewidth and requires no further insights. \end{proof}